willtim/Expresso/README.md

     λ> override r {| x := "baz" |}
     {override_ = <Lambda>, x = "baz", y = "bazbar"}

+Note that removing `fix` and Turing equivalence does not guarantee termination in practice.
+It is still possible to write exponential programs that will not terminate during the lifetime of the universe without recursion or fix.

 ## References

 Expresso is built upon many ideas described in the following publications: